nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories.md

 *   `autoincrementIdField`: Whether the `idField` is automatically incremented.
 (Default is `false`.)
 *   `readOnly`: If the directory should be read-only.
 (Default is `false`.)
 *   `substringMatchType`: How a non-exact match is done; possible values are `subany`, `subinitial` or `subfinal`; this is used in most UI searches.
 (Default is `subinitial`.)
-*   `table`: The table in which the data is stored.
+*   `table`: The table in which the data are stored.
 (SQL only, defaults to the directory name.)

-The following control how data is initially loaded into the directory:
+The following control how data are initially loaded into the directory:

-*   `dataFile`: CSV file from which data is read to populate the directory, depending on the other following properties.
+*   `dataFile`: CSV file from which data are read to populate the directory, depending on the other following properties.
 *   `dataFileCharacterSeparator`: The character used to separate entries in the `dataFile`.
 (Defaults to `,`)
 *   `createTablePolicy`: Indicates how the `dataFile` will be used to populate the directory.
 Three values are allowed: `never` if the `dataFile` is never used (the default), `on_missing_columns` if the `dataFile` is used to create missing columns (when the directory is created or each time a new column is added, due to a schema change), `always` if the `dataFile` is used to create the directory at each restart of the Nuxeo Platform.

 The following control how entries are cached:

 *   `cacheTimeout`: The timeout (in seconds) after which an entry is evicted from the cache.
 The default is 0, which means never time out.
-(SQL only)
+(SQL only).
+It is deprecated since LTS 2015 and should be replace by the usage of cacheEntryName and cacheEntryWithoutReferencesName where max size and TTL (equivalent to timeout) can be configured.
 *   `cacheMaxSize`: The maximum number of entries in the cache.
 The default is 0, which means to not use caching.
-(SQL only)
+(SQL only) Also deprecated since LTS 2015.
 *   `cacheEntryName`: The name of the cache (from the CacheService) containing full entries.
 (SQL/LDAP only)
 *   `cacheEntryWithoutReferencesName`: The name of the cache (from the CacheService) containing entries without references.
 (SQL/LDAP only)
 *   `negativeCaching`: Whether to cache negative cache hits (the default is `false`).
 (SQL/LDAP only)